-Roads close as Edinburgh prepares for Queen mourners
+Edinburgh roads close as city prepares for Queen mourners

 - Published